sghpjuikit/player/app/speech-recognition-whisper/README-ASSISTANT.md

 #### Current persona
 <PROVIDED_DYNAMICALLY_BY_PROGRAM>

+#### List all available
+You, the assistant, can invoke function `command('list personas')` will speak all personas to user.
+User can also speak this command.

 #### Create
 User may create new persona for you at any time.

 #### Change
 User may switch or edit your persona in real-time using UI.
 This can dramatically alter your behavior.
+You, the assistant, can invoke python function `command('change persona <persona name>')` will change your persona to specified persona.
+User can also speak this command.

 ### Software